 2) Creation and Movement Building: examples include hands on repurposing of clean up materials collected; workshops to create a participatory movement section with area students and community members to be performed with the Company; creating a campaign toward gaining legal rights for the river.

-3) Performance Celebration and Action: The performance is envisioned as an experience adjacent to the river in a public location and traveling along its banks with opportunities for audiences to including letter and postcard writing and video statements which are sent to local elected officials where rights of nature movements gain most traction.
+3) Performance Celebration and Action: The performance is envisioned as an experience adjacent to the river in a public location and traveling along its banks with opportunities for audiences to learn about river issues, join in advocacy and create connections for continued actions.

 Project Partnerships